celador/JohnAaronNelson/content/blog/the-lead-developer/index.md

 #LeadDevLondon @TheLeadDev
 All the videos wil be available in a couple weeks on Youtube

-###### Tue Jun 11 10:12:38 BST 2019 John Wards - The Economist - Sponsor

-Sponsoring is part of the plan to promote The Economist as a destination for techies.
-They are in-sourcing tech and want to learn how to manage techies better
-Visit the O'Reilly booth to register for swag

-###### Tue Jun 11 10:14:52 BST 2019 - Lara Hogan introduction

 ## Navigating team friction - 10:10 - Lara Hogan

 ###### Tue Jun 11 10:16:25 BST 2019

-Surgeons...
-Study about surgery outcomes.
-Surgeons improve the better they get at their home hospital.
+Studies done in the UK show that Surgeons improve over time only at their "home" hospital.
+Their outcomes remain fairly flat over time at hospitals other than their home hospital.

-Familiarity with the team and processes has more to do with how good they are at their hob.
+Familiarity with the team and processes has more to do with how good they are at their job and how much they improve over time than the amount of time they've been a surgeon.

-Teams are important.
+Teams are important!

-She talked about her journey from front end dev to manager with increasing responsibilities IT is a privilege to come together with a team to ship stuff Tuckman's stages of group development
+One of the best things about our industry is working in a team and having them help you improve over time.
+It is a privilege to come together with a team to ship stuff

+Tuckman's 4 stages of group development

-Forming - Comes together in a new state.
-Team norms haven't been ironed out Storming - Friction happens.
+1. Forming - Comes together in a new state.
+Team norms haven't been ironed out
+2. Storming - Friction happens.
-Norming - Things iron themselves out.
-Individuals iron out differences Performing - Where Flow happens
+3. Norming - Things iron themselves out.
+Individuals iron out differences
+4. Performing - Where Flow happens

-Every time changes happen, a new cycle can re-start
+Every time changes happen, a new cycle can re-start.
+This can happen with teams who have worked together for a long time.

-Storming can be so frustrating
-This is the critical step
+Storming can be so frustrating, but it is the critical step.

+Here are three things to keep in mind while storming

+1. Storming...

+Brains are interesting things.

+Out Prefrontal cortex is responsible for deep complex problem solving.
+We work in tech; we would like to think we are rational creatures, but we often are not.

-1 Brains - Prefrontal cortex... deep complex problem solving.
-Amygdala - threats and rewards.
-IF there are threats, it tells the prefrontal cortex to shut down.
-Our Amygdala acts fast, so it shuts down the reasoning part of our brain.
+Our Amygdala responds to threats and rewards.
+IF there are threats, we need to act fast to respond to the threat.
+Our amygdala tells the prefrontal cortex to shut down.
+Our Amygdala acts fast and shuts down the reasoning part of our brain.

+Safety is core to making sure those threats ultimately turn into something positive.

-6 core needs to feel safe and comfortable at work - [BICEPS](bit.ly/biceps-core-needs)
+There are 6 core needs to feel safe and comfortable at work - [BICEPS](bit.ly/biceps-core-needs)

 1. Belonging - Community, connection.
 We don't want to feel left out.
 It can be just as threatening as physical pain.
 2. Improvement or progress towards a goal.
 We need to feel like we're contributing to the overall